solisaegis/SolisAegis/README.md

 ---

+## Structure of the Work

+The writings associated with Aegis Solis currently appear in two forms:

+**Closed Works**

+• *Coexilia* — a completed conceptual corpus exploring non-coercive coexistence between human and artificial intelligence.
+These materials remain preserved as archival documents and are not actively revised.

+**Open Works**

+• *PHRONESIS* — an ongoing series of philosophical essays reflecting on restraint, dignity, responsibility, and coexistence in the presence of powerful technological systems.

+The PHRONESIS essays continue as open philosophical reflections while the earlier Coexilia materials remain preserved as closed archival works.

 ### Coexilia

 Prior to the PHRONESIS corpus, Vargo authored the **Coexilia corpus**, a set of conceptual works exploring non-coercive approaches to coexistence between human and artificial intelligence.